Confirmation Bias in Product Management (And How to Avoid It)

 A tip to avoid confirmation bias from Hiten Shah’s SaaS Fest 2016 talk.

 This is confirmation bias.
 You wanted to feel good about a feature you’re working on, so you filter customers for “feedback” – specifically for complaints to provide affirmation.
-There’s a problem with searching customer support tickets to fully understand sentiment.
+There’s a to fully understand sentiment.
 Often, support tickets will tell you how customers feel about interacting support, not about the full experience with your product.
-There’s a better way to get real customer feedback, one that Hiten Shah, founder of KISSmetrics and Crazy Egg, outlined in his SaaSFest 2016 talk.
+There’s a better way to get real customer feedback, one that Hiten Shah, founder of KISSmetrics and Crazy Egg, outlined in his talk.
 The key takeaway is: use a systematic and holistic approach to listen to your customers talk about your product and your competitor’s products in many locations, not just in customer support.
 When starting Crazy Egg, Shah used a landing page survey and recorded a combination of multiple choice and open-ended questions to get a full picture of how customers felt about the available products.
 Then, he built a product that solved their pain points and provided value his competitors didn’t, because he listened to his customers instead of using them for validation.

 4. You pick bad targets for split testing.